-Rapid home price increases have driven the recent spike in new agent licensing.
 Broker licensing is slower and steadier due to the difficulty in obtaining a license.
-Further, tepid sales volume has stunted the growth of newly licensed brokers, which has slowly increased over the past year.
+Further, tepid sales volume has stunted the growth of newly licensed brokers, which has increased at a slower pace over the past year.
 Established agents looking to remain in the business and upgrade their licenses know today’s flat-to-down sales volume as compared to last year paints a much different picture than media reports of annual price rises.

-A total of 109,400 individual brokers and 277,900 agents held licenses issued by the CalBRE at the end of Q4 2016.
-As home prices falter around mid-2017, expect licensing for sales agents to drop off slightly in lat-2017 following the price drop, and bottom in 2018.
-Meanwhile, new broker licensing will remain stable through 2017.
-Both broker and sales agent licensing will see a substantial increase with the onset of the forecasted boom in real estate sales volume and prices, most likely to occur around 2019-2021.
+A total of 133,800 individual brokers and 279,500 agents held licenses issued by the CalBRE at the end of Q1 2017.
+As home prices falter in the second half of 2017, expect licensing for sales agents to drop off slightly following the price drop, and bottom in 2018.
+Meanwhile, new broker licensing is expected to remain stable through 2017.
+Both broker and sales agent licensing will see a substantial increase with the onset of the forecasted boom in real estate sales volume and prices, anticipated around 2019-2021.

 |Agent Licenses Issued

 Aggressive adjustments in the broker and sales agent population

 Compare the number of newly-licensed California Bureau of Real Estate (CalBRE) brokers to the number of newly-licensed CalBRE sales agents and you find that for every five new agents there is approximately one new broker.
 New brokers come from the ranks of current sales agents and other real estate related professionals.